Best Golf Ball for Mid Handicappers: Titleist AVX Golf Ball

 “In terms of its stopping ability, this remains the best premium golf ball consistent in delivering tall shot flight with a magnificent distance.
 Promoting superb control, this is a better option than the Titleist AVX golf ball for low handicappers.”

-The Titleist AVX might not be as highly thought of as the Pro V1 and V1x golf balls.
+The Titleist AVX golf ball might not be as highly thought of as the Pro V1 and V1x.
 But it’s a mistake to overlook the premium performance provided by this ball.

 With a lower, more piercing ball flight, the AVX reduces spin for more distance off the tee.
 The AVX is built to minimize potentially harmful aspects of the game.

 Choosing a golf ball is about preference and how the ball plays with your game.
 If you are a golfer who needs more distance with less spin, then the AVX could be the right upgrade for your swing.

 Table of Contents

 - The Rundown:

 - Titleist AVX Review